oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

     ![Upload File to Bash](./images/upload-key.png)

-    This will be open the form for uploading.
+    This will open the form for uploading.
 Select your private key file and upload it.

     > **Note:** We recommend renaming the private key file to `private.pem` before uploading to OCI Cloud Shell.